 Blackstone Hotsprings is just one of 11 purpose built bath houses within the town of Truth or Consequences, New Mexico.
 Each bath house in town offers guests their own individual bathing/soaking experience.
 Blackstone Hotsprings provides a serene setting to soak your cares away with just a few added luxuries to complete the visit.
 Yes I know “luxuries” is code for, “so it’s on the pricier end”; true indeed (for those of us with tight purse strings), but when you flop out of there like a boneless chicken you’ll thank me!

 This historical bathhouse, originally dating to the 1930’s, was given a new lease on life in 2005 when Rob and Ralph became the new owners.
 They have invested more than money into the property.
 Their vision has included creating a unique retreat, with each themed room paying homage to specific television shows of yesteryear.
 Kitsch as this may sound, it is all done in an elegant and stylish way, with attention to detail right down to the minutiae.
-It continues to this day with two new suites currently under construction.
-The “Wonder Woman” and “Star Trek” suites are scheduled to open by early April 2018.
+It continues to this day with two new suites currently under construction at the time of our visit.

-Now even though we had set our budget aside, we were still mindful of the purse strings.
+Even though we had set our budget aside, we were still mindful of the purse strings.
 We paid $97.33 (inc. tax) per night for The Studio.
 It was worth every penny!
 Essentially for this price we got a complete apartment, with the ability to self-cater.
-Grant it the cooker does not work but this is pointed out on the official website, so it should not come as a surprise.
+The cooker does not work, as pointed out on the official website.
 Besides, cooking is probably the last thing most people want to do when they come here!
 There is a microwave and a fridge, so you can bring some snacks and drinks to avoid dining out.
 In the morning you can use the coffee maker and complimentary dark roast coffee to get your day going.

 Within this self-contained unit is the most comfortable bed either of us has ever slept on.
-The Murphy bed is outfitted with a mattress that enfolds it’s subjects in the softest, snuggest, downy (down alternative) comfort ever experienced.
+The Murphy bed enfolds it’s subjects in the softest, snuggest, downy (down alternative) comfort ever experienced.

 Naturally, the highlight of our stay was the in-room 1930’s historic tub.
 At a depth of about 18″ and with a never ending supply of soothing, hot mineral-rich water and complimentary toiletries, what wasn’t there to love?
-Add to that our current lifestyle – vanlife, which is peppered with truck stop showers and we suddenly found ourselves in bathing bliss.
+Add to that our current lifestyle, peppered with truck stop showers, and we suddenly found ourselves in bathing bliss.

 The Studio is the only room at Blackstone Hotsprings that can accommodate those travelling with a dog.
 If you are travelling with your furry friend please read their official pet policy before making any assumptions and reservations.